A few rules of thumb for winetasters in a hurry to pour

 He was not posing as an expert.
 He had no idea how it tasted.
 He did not know my preferences or my pricepoint.
 I considered the possibility tha the was either a stooge for Costco or even a secret agent for the winery.
 Taking his advice would be like taking the advice of a movie usher on which movie to watch.
 Or buying a car because the neighbor had one and liked it.
 So I did it.
 As much as any other informal measure, hearsay is often a reliable path to enlightenment.
 If humble monks can teach us humility, why can't a warehouse guy lead us to some worthy contender.
 Besides, I figured if Jeff Brotman (Costco CEO) and his crew were willing to stock it, they have done some homework.
 I buy my shirts there.
 Why not a bottle of wine?

 I tasted it last night.
 I liked it pretty well.
 It's a lightweight, not a knockout.
 Doing some Internet homework I learn it is a blend of 66% merlot and cab.
 NW Winepress says, "Firm in texture, ..remarkably graceful and harmonious, on the lighter side for a Cabernet-based wine, offering peppery blackberry accents."
-Robert Parker adds "aged for 30 months in new French oak.
+Robert Parker adds: "aged for 30 months in new French oak.
 It exhibits notes of pain grille, pencil lead, damp earth, herbs, and balsamic."
 The winemaker's notes say: "A classic Bordeaux-style winemaking protocol enhances the aromatics of slight spice, earth, coconut, and chocolate in this red blend."

 That explains why I'm not knocked out...it's pleasant, but not husky enough for my palate.
 A more useful comment is one from a private party whose comment online suggests that Columbia Crest private reserve wines are invariably "brilliant."
 Since most of them cost more than $30 I may never verify that opinion.
 And the vintage I bought might wake up a little by 2014, so I'll try it again that year.